Skip to content

 "So {s = 0.4}uh...{s} {d=0.9}what are we gonna do?"

-Before calling the functions in the written Dialogue, you need to set the caller: the Object from which the function will be called.
+Before calling functions or changing any properties in the written Dialogue, you need to set the scope: the Object from which the functions will be called, or its properties to be changed from within the written Dialogue.

 @onready var player = $Player